Jennie-igans/alx-system_engineering-devops/0x00-shell_basics/README.md

-it lists all files and directories separated by a comma
+it lists all files and directories separated by a coma